GabrieleRigano99/bagASM/README.md

-# bagASM
+# bagASM - An easy to use de novo Genome Assembly Pipeline!

 ![bagASM_logo.png](bagASM_logo.png)

-Fungal genome assembly pipeline (Nextflow DSL2).
-Takes Illumina short reads, PacBio/ONT long reads, or both, and produces a decontaminated, polished nuclear assembly plus a separately extracted mitochondrial genome.
+bagASM has been takes Illumina short reads, PacBio/ONT long reads, or both, and produces a decontaminated, polished nuclear assembly plus a separately extracted mitochondrial genome.

 See [PIPELINE_SCHEME.txt](PIPELINE_SCHEME.txt) for the full flow (all five